dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ## Introduction
 This HowTo uses the Redis configuration store component as an example on how to retrieve a configuration item.

-*This API is currently in `Alpha state` and only available on gRPC.
-An HTTP1.1 supported version with this URL `/v1.0/configuration` will be available before the API becomes stable.*
+*This API is currently in `Alpha` state and only available on gRPC.
+An HTTP1.1 supported version with this URL syntax `/v1.0/configuration` will be available before the API is certified into `Stable` state.*

 ## Step 1: Create a configuration item in store